rolling-scopes-school/tasks/stage0.5 Bootcamp/tasks/podcast-player/README.md

 Build a simplified web version of a podcast player that covers these user stories:

-1. The user can see a list of recently updated podcasts.
+1. The user can see a list of recently published or recommended podcasts.
 2. The user can search podcasts via text search.
 3. The user can open a podcast from the list and see a details page with its recent episodes.
 4. The user can select an episode and start listening to it.